thecarp/dactyl-keyboard/doc/options-main.md

 * `teensy-s`: Teensy 2.0.
 * `teensy-xl`: Extra large Teensy, 3.5 or 3.6.

+### Parameter <a id="mcu-intrinsic-rotation">`intrinsic-rotation`</a>

+A vector of 3 angles in radians.
+This parameter governs the rotation of the PCBA around its anchor point in the front.
+By default, the PCBA appears lying flat, with the MCU side up and the connector end facing nominal north, away from the user.

+As an example, to have the PCBA standing on its long edge instead of lying flat, you would set this parameter like `[0, 1.5708, 0]`, the middle number being roughly π/2.

 ### Section <a id="mcu-position">`position`</a>

-Where to place the MCU PCBA.
+Where to place the MCU PCBA after intrinsic rotation.

-By default, the PCBA appears lying flat, with the MCU side up and the connector end facing “north” (i.e. away from the user).

 #### Parameter <a id="mcu-position-central">`central`</a>